 CREATE TABLE dbo.tblCCI ( OID bigint NOT NULL, -- ... other columns ... ) ON FG_CCI; GO CREATE CLUSTERED COLUMNSTORE INDEX CCI_IX ON dbo.tblCCI;

-The second one was built on the partition scheme, so needed a named PK first, which then had to be replaced by a clustered columnstore index:
+The second one was built on the partition scheme, so needed a named PK first, which then had to be replaced by a clustered columnstore index (though Brent Ozar shows in this brief post that there is some unintuitive syntax that will accomplish this in fewer steps):

 CREATE TABLE dbo.tblCCI_Partitioned ( OID bigint NOT NULL, -- ... other columns ..., CONSTRAINT PK_CCI_Part PRIMARY KEY CLUSTERED (OID) ON PS_OID (OID) ); GO ALTER TABLE dbo.tblCCI_Partitioned DROP CONSTRAINT PK_CCI_Part; GO CREATE CLUSTERED COLUMNSTORE INDEX CCI_Part ON dbo.tblCCI_Partitioned ON PS_OID (OID);